Readme-Workflows/recent-activity/README.md

 ## Supporters

-👏 Thank you very much!
+👏 A big thank you goes to all the supporters of this project!

-You have proved that Recent Activity workflow has some value!!
+You prove that the Recent-Activity Action has some value for you!

 ### Stargazers